cycfi/elements/docs/aspects.md

 Now let's add a blue round rectangle.
 We've seen how to create a box: the background using `box`, passing in a color.
-A rounded box is created using `rbox`, passing in the color and the radius:
+A rounded box is created using `rbox`, passing in the color and the corner radius:

 ```c++
 auto blue_rbox = rbox(colors::medium_blue, 10);